 Japan believes that the most practical and effective way to enhance the international nuclear non-proliferation regime is to have as many countries as possible conclude the Additional Protocol, and thus has been actively working towards the universalization of the Additional Protocol.

-(Japan’s Disarmament and Non-Proliferation Policy (5th Edition), MOFA 2011.This file open by other window)
+(Japan’s Disarmament and Non-Proliferation Policy (5th Edition), MOFA 2011.)

 The IAEA Board of Governors in June 2015 concluded that “the Secretariat found no indication of the diversion of declared nuclear material from peaceful nuclear activities and no indication of undeclared nuclear material or activities.”
 (Broader Conclusion) in Japan based on IAEA safeguards activities implemented during 2014.